-- (1) In the doctoral thesis, doctoral candidates are expected to demonstrate their ability to obtain results which serve the development of the discipline on which the doctoral thesis is based. - (2) 1The doctoral thesis shall be submitted in four typewritten, bound copies and one electronic copy as a PDF file.
-2It shall be conducted in German or in English.
-3In justified cases, the faculty council may allow doctoral candidates to write their thesis in other languages, too.
-4If a doctoral thesis is written in other languages, a summary in German shall be attached.

-- (3) 1Instead of a doctoral thesis, doctoral candidates may submit an appropriate number of articles (published in journals or collective monographs) as a written part of the doctoral thesis project provided that doctoral candidates are their first authors or first co-authors.
-2The majority of the submitted publications must be either accepted for the publication or already published.
-3Every submitted article submitted to or published in journals or collective monographs must have an appropriate quality undergoing a peer-review procedure.
-4The articles submitted under a summarizing title must include an introduction which contextualize the research topics and the central findings of the publications taking account of the relevant literature and acknowledging the individual contribution and the contributions of other authors, respectively.

-- (4) The doctoral thesis shall include: a title page and a short CV outlining the candidate's scientific educational background.

-- (5) 1The reviewers appointed in accordance with section 7 subsection 1 shall evaluate the submitted doctoral thesis in detail and independently from each other, and decide whether it can be accepted as such.
-2If they agree that the doctoral thesis can be accepted, they must give one of the following marks stating it in their reviews:

-- with distinction (summa cum laude)

-- excellent (magna cum laude)

-- good (cum laude)

-- satisfactory (rite).
+- (1) In the doctoral thesis, doctoral candidates are expected to demonstrate their ability to obtain results which serve the development of the discipline on which the doctoral thesis is based. - (2) The doctoral thesis shall be submitted in four paper-bound copies and one electronic copy as a PDF file.
+It shall be conducted in German or in English.
+In justified cases, the faculty council may allow doctoral candidates to write their thesis in other languages, too.
+If a doctoral thesis is written in other languages, a summary in German shall be attached. - (3) Instead of a doctoral thesis, doctoral candidates may submit an appropriate number of articles (published in journals or collective monographs) as a written part of the doctoral thesis project provided that doctoral candidates are their first authors or first co-authors.
+Whether the number of articles is appropriate or not is for the supervisors to decide.
+The majority of the submitted publications must be either accepted for the publication or already published.
+Every submitted article submitted to or published in journals or collective monographs must have an appropriate quality undergoing a peer-review procedure.
+The articles submitted under a summarizing title must include an introduction which contextualize the research topics and the central findings of the publications taking account of the relevant literature and acknowledging the individual contribution and the contributions of other authors, respectively. - (4) The doctoral thesis shall include: a title page and a short CV outlining the candidate's scientific educational background. - (5) The dean will send the dissertation to the reviewers who have been appointed in accordance with section 7 subsection 1, and will ask them to submit their review.
+The reviewers shall evaluate the submitted doctoral thesis in detail and independently from each other, and decide whether it can be accepted as such.
+If they agree that the doctoral thesis can be accepted, they must give one of the following marks stating it in their reviews: - with distinction (summa cum laude) - excellent (magna cum laude) - good (cum laude) - satisfactory (rite).

-3The assessed copies of the doctoral thesis shall be kept by the reviewers.
+The assessed copies of the doctoral thesis shall be kept by the reviewers.